arokem/2013-09-16-ISI/lessons/thw-shell/tutorial.md

     your computer.
 You will also be able to perform many tasks more efficiently.

+We don't have a lot of time, but I want you to come out of this understanding a few key things.
+With these you'll have enough power to accomplish 90% of your needs at the command prompt and have a good foundation for further learning.

+1. The filesystem has a tree structure composed of files and directories.
+    Where you are in that structure influence how you reference files.

+2. Most shell commands have options that modify their behavior.

+3. The shell has "environment variables" that store information and can affect program behavior.

+4. Shell commands can be combined into scripts and reused.

+5. Files have permission setting that affect which uses can do what which a given file.

 The shell is just a program and there are many different shell programs that have been developed.
 The most common shell (and the one we will use) is called the Bourne-Again SHell (bash).
 Even if bash is